Rosacea: Demodex folliculitis and Demodex mites

 Studies of rosacea and Demodex mites have revealed that some people with rosacea have increased numbers of the mite, especially those with steroid-induced rosacea.
 Demodex folliculitis (demodicidosis, also known as "mange" in animals) is a condition that may have a "rosacea-like" appearance.

 A 2007, National Rosacea Society-funded study demonstrated that Demodex folliculorum mites may be a cause or exacerbating factor in rosacea.
-The researchers identified Bacillus oleronius as distinct bacterium associated with Demodex mites.
+The researchers identified Bacillus oleronius as a distinct bacterium associated with Demodex mites.
 When analyzing blood samples using a peripheral blood mononuclear cell proliferation assay, they discovered that B. oleronius stimulated an immune system response in 79 percent of 22 patients with subtype 2 (papulopustular) rosacea, compared with only 29% of 17 subjects without the disorder.
 They concluded, "The immune response results in inflammation, as evident in the papules (bumps) and pustules (pimples) of subtype 2 rosacea.
 This suggests that the B. oleronius bacteria found in the mites could be responsible for the inflammation associated with the condition."

 Intestinal bacteria

-Small intestinal bacterial overgrowth (SIBO) was demonstrated to have greater prevalence in rosacea patients and treating it with locally acting antibiotics led to rosacea lesion improvement in two studies.
-Conversely in rosacea patients who were SIBO negative, antibiotic therapy had no effect.
+Small intestinal bacterial overgrowth (SIBO) was demonstrated to have a greater prevalence in rosacea patients, and treating it with locally acting antibiotics led to rosacea lesion improvement in two studies.
+Conversely, in rosacea patients who were SIBO-negative, antibiotic therapy had no effect.
 The effectiveness of treating SIBO in rosacea patients may suggest that gut bacteria play a role in the pathogenesis of rosacea lesions.

 Diagnosis

 Most people with rosacea have only mild redness and are never formally diagnosed or treated.
 No test for rosacea is known.
-In many cases, simple visual inspection by a trained health-care professional is sufficient for diagnosis.
-In other cases, particularly when pimples or redness on less-common parts of the face is present, a trial of common treatments is useful for confirming a suspected diagnosis.
-The disorder can be confused or co-exist with acne vulgaris or seborrheic dermatitis.
+In many cases, a simple visual inspection by a trained healthcare professional is sufficient for diagnosis.
+In other cases, particularly when pimples or redness on less-common parts of the face are present, a trial of common treatments is useful for confirming a suspected diagnosis.
+The disorder can be confused with or co-exist with acne vulgaris or seborrheic dermatitis.
 The presence of a rash on the scalp or ears suggests a different or co-existing diagnosis because rosacea is primarily a facial diagnosis, although it may occasionally appear in these other areas.